First ever Gold Standard certified “gender responsive” project

 Individual and community empowerment - including meaningful participation and leadership, stronger social networks and agency that enables women more of a say in decision-making on key issues affecting the community.

-Exposure to gender-based violence in water collection – it emerged that women suffer GBV whilst travelling long distances to collect water and may also face domestic violence at home as a result of delays in other household chores caused by the time it takes to collect water.
+Exposure to gender-based violence in water collection – it emerged that women suffer gender-based violence while travelling long distances to collect water and may also face domestic violence at home as a result of delays in other household chores caused by the time it takes to collect water.